Mesothelioma in Young Adults & Children

 There is no clear cause for mesothelioma in young people.
 The disease is spontaneous, though possible factors include toxic exposure or genetic disorders.

-Mesothelioma is rare cancer most common in people over 65.
-There are only a few hundred cases in young adults and children worldwide.
+Mesothelioma is a rare cancer most common in people over 65.
+Only a few hundred cases have been reported in young adults and children worldwide.

 The primary cause of this cancer in adults is occupational asbestos exposure.
 Most young people diagnosed with mesothelioma have no history of asbestos exposure.
 Asbestos-related illnesses take several decades to develop after exposure.